wallarm/product-documentation/docs/latest/admin-en/configuration-guides/sso/employ-user-auth.md

 When SSO is enabled for the user, authentication for [requests to Wallarm API](../../../api/overview.md#your-own-client) becomes unavailable for this user.
 To get working API credentials, you have two options:

-* If the **strict SSO** mode is not used, create user without SSO option under your company account, and use this user's [API credentials](../../../api/overview.md#your-own-client).
+* If the **strict SSO** mode is not used, create user without SSO option under your company account, and create [API token(s)](../../../api/overview.md#your-own-client).
 * If the **strict SSO** mode is used, you can enable API authentication for the SSO users with the **Administrator** role.
 To do this, select **Enable API access** from this user menu.
-The `SSO+API` auth method is enabled for the user.
+The `SSO+API` auth method is enabled for the user which allows creating API tokens.

     Later you can disable API authentication for the user by selecting **Disable API access**.
+If this is done, all existing API tokens will be deleted and in a week - removed.

 ## Strict SSO mode